jraveryumich/EECS-351-Music-Transcriber/README.md

 - Download Song Splitter zip and extract to a project folder
 - Double Click "Transcriber.bat" to run **OR** use the main.py file to run the program.
   - To create desktop shortcut: Right Click "Transcriber.bat" and Send To -> Desktop (Create Shortcut)
+- Windows defender may flag the Transcriber.bat as a "harmful" file to run.
+If this is the case, select "more info" and run away.
 - On startup, the program will check package requirements and open a folder if successful.
 - Select the song/audio file you wish to use.
 - The program will run and provide step-by-step updates in the terminal.